 How to Talk to School Staff and Parents About Gender Identity

 The topic of gender identity is frequently misunderstood, among both adults and children, especially in school environments.
-Because school counselors often play a neutral, informed and nonpolitical role in the schools, they can deliver critical and objective psychoeducation to staff, parents and students.
+Because school counselors often play a neutral, informed and nonpolitical role in schools, they can deliver critical and objective psychoeducation to staff, parents and students.

 Both home and school are appropriate places for young students to be taught to respect differences, cooperate to accomplish good and protect each other from bullying.
 Providing gender-inclusive education is an example of how schools teach children to not judge others based on race, sexuality, identity, family type, class or religion.
 Schools are ethically and legally obligated to protect their students from harassment.
-Teaching students about gender identity is a step toward further-offering this protection.
+Teaching students about gender identity is a step toward further offering this protection.

 Are my students too young to learn about gender identity?

-Regardless, children receive potent lessons about gender every day, whether or not they're explicit.
-They might be encouraged to play differently or have different interests based on their gender, and many of these stereotypes limit all children when it comes to their thoughts, talents and passions.
+Regardless, children receive potent lessons about gender every day, whether or not they’re explicit.
+They might be encouraged to play differently or have particular interests based on their gender, and many of these stereotypes limit all children when it comes to their thoughts, talents and passions.

 Should conversations about gender identity wait until sex ed class?